Overdrivr/pytelemetry/README.md

 * Combination : `bar\foobar\foo`,`bar\foobar\foo:2`
 * Multiple instances : `bar\12\foo` will be understood as `foo` instance number 12 (useful if you want to have multiple instances under a same topic name)

-On python and C implementations of the protocol, It is planned to add string compression with Huffman's Algorithm, and replace the byte stuffing algorithm by a consistent-over byte stuffing algorithm that both will contribute to reduce overhead and frames size.
+For both python and C implementations of the protocol, it is also planned:
+* add string compression with Huffman's Algorithm
+* replace the byte stuffing algorithm by a consistent-over byte stuffing algorithm

+ Both will contribute to reduce overhead and frames size.

 ## Bonus